 Letting go of our clinging to illusion, simply means developing awareness of what we are creating in our bodies, lives, and world through the landscape and tool of our minds, and being unattached to both the illusions that allow our resulting creations to manifest, as well as being detached from the outcome of what we manifest from our place of purity.

 When we understand that our creations begin within us, and that when our mind is pure and undistorted so too are the expressions that result from it, we are then free to rest in the presence of our undistorted identity/full expression and simply live in joy, and in peace, in our connection with all of creation/existence.

-To become “enlightened” means to become unburdened by the heaviest load that most humans carry around with them, the load of a clouded, uncontrolled, and unrefined mind, which we consequently manifest outward through thoughts, words, and actions (karma) that create suffering within ourselves and in the external world.
+To become “enlightened” means to become unburdened by the heaviest load that most humans carry around with them, the load of a clouded, uncontrolled, and unrefined mind (and ego), which we consequently manifest outward through thoughts, words, and actions (karma) that create suffering within ourselves and in the external world.

 Meditation and mindfulness are the tools that are required in order to free humans from this cycle of misery and suffering by supporting the cultivation of a healthy equanimous mindscape.